 The bread?
 I use a rustic sourdough potato loaf, but ciabatta is a sturdy bread that’ll hold up to the weight of these ingredients too.

-1 Loaf of Ciabatta or Rustic Sourdough Loaf, 1 lb (454g)
+- 1 lb Loaf of Ciabatta or Rustic Sourdough Loaf (454g),

-1 C (234g) Canned Artichokes, halved, rinsed, drained and any tough leaves removed
+- 1 C Canned Artichokes halved, rinsed, drained and any tough leaves removed, 234g

-2-3 Tbs of Extra Virgin Olive Oil as needed, divided
+- 2-3 Tbs Olive Oil as needed divided

 - Preheat oven to 450F (232C).
 Set oven rack in center of the oven.
 Line a sheet pan with parchment paper.

 - While the peppers and garlic are roasting, trim the stem of the eggplant.
 Slice the eggplant lengthwise into at least 6, 1/4" (2 1/2cm) pieces.
 Sprinkle each side with a pinch of sea salt and place in a colander to drain for 15 minutes.
 Rinse and pat dry.
 Spread each side with a about 1/4 tsp olive oil.
-Place on the same sheet pan as the peppers are roasting on and roast for 20 minutes.
+Place the eggplant on the same sheet pan as the peppers are roasting on and roast for 20 minutes.
+Now is a good time to check on the peppers.
+The tops should be charring and the flesh should be getting soft.
 The peppers, garlic and eggplant should come out of the oven at the same time.
-(Peppers and Garlic roasts for 40 min., eggplant roasts for 20 minutes)
+(Peppers and Garlic roasts for about 40 min. total, eggplant roasts for 20 minutes)

 - Place peppers in a lidded container for 20 minutes.
 This will make the skin release with ease.
-Peel pepper skin and set peppers aside.
+Peel pepper skin, and pat the peppers with a tea towel or paper towel to dry them off.
+Set peppers aside.
 Peel the garlic then mash the cloves until a paste forms.
 Set aside.

 - Mix the tapenade with red wine vinegar, set aside.